Thor-x86/varl-js/README.md

 # .varl v1.0 Encoder & Decoder for JS

 **What is .varl?**

-The simplest way to transfer data or store as configuration file.
+It's a simplest way to transfer data or store as configuration file.
 Here's the example

     full name = Athaariq Ardhiansyah